Balaje/iceFEM.jl/README.md

 ## Example 2

 Same as in Example 1, but with moving bedrock.
-The bedrock is modelled as a spring with spring constant $k$ that provides a vertical force on the ice-shelf.
+The bedrock is modelled as a spring with spring constant $k_0$ that provides a vertical force on the ice-shelf.
 Set the ice-shelf and fluid properties:

 ```julia